raspberrypi/documentation/remote-access/vnc/README.md

 - On the device you'll use to take control, run VNC Viewer and connect.

-  **Note:** Existing connections must be restarted in order for these changes to take effect.
+  **Note:** existing connections must be restarted in order for these changes to take effect.

 Please note that direct screen capture is an experimental feature.
-If you're connecting from a desktop computer and mouse movements seem erratic, try pressing F8 to open the VNC Viewer shortcut menu and selecting **Relative Pointer Motion**.
+If you're connecting from a desktop computer and mouse movements seem erratic, try pressing **F8** to open the VNC Viewer shortcut menu and selecting **Relative Pointer Motion**.

 If performance seems impaired, try [these troubleshooting steps](https://www.realvnc.com/docs/raspberry-pi.html#raspberry-pi-minecraft-troubleshoot), or [let RealVNC know](https://support.realvnc.com/index.php?/Tickets/Submit).

 ## Creating a virtual desktop

-If your Raspberry Pi is headless (not plugged into a monitor) or controlling a robot, it is unlikely to be running a graphical desktop.
+If your Raspberry Pi is headless (i.e. not plugged into a monitor) or controlling a robot, it is unlikely to be running a graphical desktop.

 VNC Server can create a **virtual desktop** for you, giving you graphical remote access on demand.
 This virtual desktop exists only in your Raspberry Pi's memory: